 The Relationship between Power BI and Excel

-With so many dynamic tools to offer, it’s natural to wonder how the Microsoft Business Intelligence Suite might change your relationship with older, established programs.
+With so many dynamic tools to offer, it’s natural to wonder how the MS Business Intelligence Suite might change your relationship with older, established programs.
 Microsoft Excel, for instance, has been at the forefront of logistics and supply chain operations for many decades.
 So, the question is, where does it stand now that Power BI is on the scene?

 Well, you might not know that Power BI was originally born of Excel.
 It started life as an add-on for the program and used query tools to turn tabular data into graphs and charts.
-It was able to connect to the SQL Server OLAP tool and provide an easily navigated interface for billions of columns worth of information.
+It was able to connect to the SQL Server OLAP tool and provide an easily-navigated interface for billions of columns worth of information.
 Now, Power BI has moved beyond Excel.

-Power BI brings all of the functions of Excel and the Power add-ons together, in one cohesive software solution.
-The visual editing tools make it easy to reconfigure, edit, add, and eliminate data.
+Power BI brings all of the functions of Excel and the Power add-ons together in one cohesive software solution.
+The visual editing tools make it easy to reconfigure, edit, add and eliminate data.
 However, there’s no longer any need to jump between different interfaces.
-You can complete an entire data lifecycle (mining, reporting, and presenting) without leaving the suite.
+You can complete an entire data lifecycle (mining, reporting and presenting) without leaving the suite.

 How to Use Excel for Business Intelligence

 If you do want to use Microsoft Excel for self-service business intelligence purposes, it’s a good idea to download the PowerPivot add-on.
 This is what will allow you to construct custom dashboards.
-It is here that you can post and pin reports formulated from selected data sources.
+It is here where you can post and pin reports formulated from selected data sources.
 There is also a powerful data reporting function, which enables advanced calculations via DAX.

 Creating a BI Dashboard with Microsoft Excel

-You’ll find the PowerPivot function inside Excel, on its own tab.
+You’ll find the PowerPivot function inside Excel on its own tab.
 As already mentioned, it is not technically an integrated part of the program.
 It is an add-on and must be operated as such.
 Nevertheless, it allows you to import information from a database in seconds.
-All you have to do is write a ‘query’ and wait for the data to be compressed and presented back to you.
+All you have to do is write a query and wait for the data to be compressed and presented back to you.

 The Best Alternatives to Power BI

 This next analytics solution is great for moving teams and travelling managers.
-It provides business intelligence computing on the move, via mobile friendly features.
+It provides business intelligence computing on the move via mobile-friendly features.
 What’s more, Information Builders is fully compatible with Microsoft Excel, so you can have the best of both worlds.
 Use Excel to build up your data parameters and the IB suite to turn them into comprehensive reports and reviews.